GlenKPeterson/Paguro/README.md

  [UncleJim wraps checked exceptions in unchecked ones](src/main/java/org/organicdesign/fp/function/Function1.java#L29) for you, so that you can write anonymous functions more like you would in Scala.

-* Complexity: For up to 2-argument functions, java.util.function has 43 different interfaces.
+* For up to 2-argument functions, java.util.function has 43 different interfaces.
-The functional methods on these interfaces have 11 different names, depending on which of the 43 interfaces you use.
+The functional methods on these interfaces are named differently, with a total of 11 different names for `apply()`.
 UncleJim has 3 equivalent interfaces, named by number of arguments (like Scala).
 All have an `applyEx()` that you override and an `apply()` method that callers can use if they want to ignore checked exceptions (they usually do).
 If you don't want to return a result, declare the return type as `?` and return `null`.
 For example: `Function1<Integer,?>` takes an Integer and the return value is ignored.

-* UncleJim also has extensible Tuples and a tiny data-definition language (like a type-safe JSON).
+* You can't use `Collector` on Java 8 streams with immutable data structures.

+* Even if you love mutability, Java 8 still has the complexity of accumulator vs. combiner functions and a host of implementations of these.
+UncleJim values simplicity.
+It natively collects to immutable data structures with simple methods like toImList() or toImSet().
+Sure, some collection methods require that you pass a comparator and or map to key/value pairs, but these are still very simple operations.

+* The other day I had an enum, `MyEnum` and wanted to pass `MyEnum::values` as a function reference.
+The return-type of `MyEnum.values()` is  `Enum<MyEnum>[]`.
+An array of a parameterized type.
+Between the `Arrays.asList()`, the cast from `MyEnum[]` to `Enum<MyEnum>[]`, the checked exception in the method body...
+In UncleJim, all you need is `vec(MyEnum.values())` and you're in happy world.

+* If you want to define data in Java 8, you end up learning the difference between Arrays.asList() and Collections.singletonList(), or defining one-off classes for every kind of data you might need before you start writing any code.
+UncleJim also and a tiny data-definition language (like a type-safe JSON) with extensible Tuples to give your data structures meaningful type-safe names with a minimum of code.
+With UncleJim, you can define your data first and name it later.
+Even that initial definition is checked by the type system.

 #Change Log
 See [changeLog.txt](changeLog.txt)